What to do if...

 Contact your insurer

-If you have Home Emergency included in your John Lewis Home Insurance policy, you can contact our 24 hour Home Emergency helpline and also get up to £1,500 for labour and parts.
-The emergency telephone numbers are:
+If you have Home Emergency included in your John Lewis Home Insurance policy, you can contact our 24 hour Home Emergency helpline and could also get up to £1,500 for labour and parts*.

 There are two important areas you’ll need to take care of if your home is damaged by a storm.